ThinkInvis/RoR2-Admiral/ModMeta/README.md

 - Catalyzer Dart could also do with some visual changes.
 - Stepping on an Orbital Jump Pad can deal unavoidable falling damage; may attempt to make a 'landing pad' object to mitigate this.
 - Trying to find a way to allow canceling beacon/probe by recasting the skill.
-- Looking into implementing a module system for disabling certain parts of the mod.
 - See the GitHub repo for more!

 ## Changelog

+The 5 latest updates are listed below.
+For a full changelog, see: https://github.com/ThinkInvis/RoR2-Admiral/blob/master/changelog.md

+**2.0.0**

+- Refactored into a proper module system.
+Large swathes of the mod can now be disabled and/or configured, and should have multiplayer sync (bugs notwithstanding).
+- Added dependency to TILER2.
+- Migrated FakeInventory and ItemWard to TILER2.
+- Beacon: Special Order is now compatible with TinkersSatchel's Mostly Tame Mimic.

 **1.5.3**